ManalAlkallas/Memory-Game-Udacity/README.md

 Memory Game is a complete browser-based card matching game.

-You can access the memory game from [this link](https://htmlpreview.github.io/?https://github.com/ManalAlkallas/Memory-Game-Udacity/blob/master/index.html).

 ## Table of Contents

 * [The Process of building the game](#the-process-of-building-the-game)